ilyak/libxm/README.md

 With libxm tensors can be stored on hard disks which allows for virtually unlimited data size.
 Data are asynchronously prefetched to main memory for fast access.
-Tensor contractions are reformulated as multiplications of matrices done in batches.
+Tensor contractions are reformulated as multiplications of matrices done in batches using optimized BLAS routines.
 Tensor block-level symmetry and sparsity is used to decrease storage and computational requirements.
 Libxm supports single and double precision scalar and complex numbers.

 ### Reference